-- a) demonstration that the project is generally consistent with the requirements of this approval and with the scope and intent of the Concept Plan outlined in the documents under requirement 1.1 of this approval; - b) detailed project description, including construction, operation, maintenance, and staging; and the design and location of ancillary infrastructure (including consideration of the Utilities Infrastructure Plan prepared as a requirement of this approval); - c) details of the consultation process and outcomes with relevant stakeholders, including with (but not limited to): - i.
-Government authorities, such as DP&I, OEH, EPA, DPI, Transport for NSW, HDC and Council; - ii.
-Service and infrastructure providers, such as ARTC, RMS, Railcorp, AusGrid, Hunter Water Corporation and Jemena; - iii.
-Special interest groups and the public, including adjoining and affected landowners; and - d) an updated environmental assessment of relevant statutory matters and Issue-Specific Requirements for construction and operation (including cumulative impacts of existing and approved development on the site and on adjoining sites) and the identification of relevant avoidance, mitigation and management measures to address associated impacts.
+- demonstration that the project is generally consistent with the requirements of this approval and with the scope and intent of the Concept Plan outlined in the documents under requirement 1.1 of this approval; - b) detailed project description, including construction, operation, maintenance, and staging; and the design and location of ancillary infrastructure (including consideration of the Utilities Infrastructure Plan prepared as a requirement of this approval); - c) details of the consultation process and outcomes with relevant stakeholders, including with (but not limited to): - i.
+Government authorities, such as DP&I, OEH (EPA), DPI, Transport for NSW, HDC and Council: - ii.
+Service and infrastructure providers, such as ARTC, RMS, Railcorp, AusGrid, Hunter Water Corporation, Jemena; - iii.
+Special interest groups and the public, including adjoining and affected landowners; and - d) an updated environmental assessment of relevant statutory matters and Issue-Specific Requirements for construction and operation (including cumulative impacts of adjoining development) and the identification of relevant avoidance, mitigation and management measures to address associated impacts.